sg893052/sonic-buildimage/system/system-ready.md

 - At present, a dedicated thread in sysmonitor runs to listen for any service state change events.
   Upon receiving any state change events, the entire core system services are checked for its status.
 - This needs to be enhanced to identify the particular event service that caused the change and raise a syslog for that service.
-- Also syslog to be generated for "All services are OK" and  "One or more services have Failed" scenario.
+- syslog is generated for "System is ready with all the services" and  "System is not ready - One or more services have Failed" scenario.

 ## 2.6 Developer Guidelines